-At this point, if all options have been exhausted, and the foster is in a position to take the cat back into their care, that is the preferred option.
-If the foster is unable to take the animal back into their care, the owner will need to email returns@sanantoniopetsalive.org.
-SAPA! will contact the adopters soon.
+At this point, if all options have been exhausted, the adopter must email returns@sanantoniopetsalive.org. lf the previous foster is able to take the cat back into their care, that is the preferred option.
+Please note, the adopter must always email the returns team, fill out the owner surrender form and pay the owner surrender fee before transferring back to you.
+If the foster is unable to take the animal back into their care, then we will work on getting them back into our care.
 When space does become available, the owner will be responsible for paying a \$50 return fee.
 The adoption fee is non-refundable.